jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### Modeling

 After filtering out bad rows, our first question is whether there is a significant difference in COMPAS scores between races.
-To do so we need to change some variables into factors, and run a logistic regression, comparing low scores to high scores.
+We need to change some variables into factors and run a logistic regression, comparing low scores to high scores.

 - Model building